-Dive in the social media world
+Dive into the social media world

-Create social media accounts for your business (Facebook, Twitter and LinkedIn are the minimum), and add in your details.
+Create social media accounts for your business (Facebook, Twitter, and LinkedIn are the minimum), and add in your details.
 Don’t spam people with them — you won’t get any clients that way.
 Just try to grow your followers organically and of course link to those accounts from your website.

 If you have your way with words (or can get someone that does) blogging about your business can help you engage with customers.
-The best way to go about this is to post stuff that answers your potential clients’ questions and offers them insights into your industry.
+The best way to go about this is to post stuff that answers your potential client's questions and offers them insights into your industry.
 Your posts need to have value for your readers, as nobody cares to read mere advertisements for your company.